What is asset finance?

 Operating Lease

 Lower monthly payments.
 You use the asset for a fixed term and return it at the end.
-Suitable when you want to avoid ownership risk.
+Avoids ownership risk on depreciating assets.

 Sale & Leaseback